 After the war, the area that Looff built was now known as the Newcomb Pier, and it benefited greatly.
 Newcomb brought in new rides and shops, and in 1947 replaced the second carousel with one he had from the Venice Pier, which is the one that continues to operate today.

-As soldiers returned home, California started jiving to Western Swing, and the La Monica was restored to its ballroom state and Spade Cooley took up residency at the La Monica.
+As soldiers returned home, California started jiving to Western Swing, and the La Monica was restored to its ballroom state and musician Spade Cooley became a staple.
 He performed a weekly variety show that eventually caught KTLA’s attention, and they decided to air it live each week.
 Eventually the show moved to KTLA’s studio in 1954, and the ballroom became the Hollywood Auto Museum.

 A saddening blow arrived that year when Walter died, leaving his wife in charge.
 While Enid Newcomb had a college degree and already operated one of the shops along the pier, she needed some extra help, and looked to Morris “Pops” Gordon, a family friend and penny arcade man.
 Morris invited his two sons, George and Eugene to take part in the pier, and they opened up the Playland Arcade in 1954.
 Today it is the longest family-run business ever operated on the pier, and is run by the fourth generation of the Gordon family.